The Mandatory Auditor’s Report (MAR) – Groundwater and Landfill Gas

 MRC response:

-The MRC is not aware of any domestic abstraction for drinking water either on the Tamala Park site or in the residential development immediately north of the Tamala Park site.
+MRC is not aware of any domestic abstraction for drinking water either on the Tamala Park site or in the residential development immediately north of the Tamala Park site.

-The MRC has had ongoing discussion with the Water Corporation over the past number of years about the potential impacts on their Q40 abstraction bore to the northeast of the Tamala Park site, and they have been provided with the MRC’s testing data and a copy of the MAR.
+MRC has had ongoing discussion with the Water Corporation over the past number of years about the potential impacts on their Q40 abstraction bore to the northeast of the Tamala Park site, and they have been provided with MRC’s testing data and a copy of the MAR.
 Water Corporation has undertaken regular testing of Q40 and to date, has not detected PFAS compounds or hydrocarbons (BTEX, TPH).
 Recent testing in March 2020 of Q40 indicated that all other concentrations of contaminants of concern (ammonia, arsenic, nickel), including PFAS compounds were below the drinking water guidelines.
 Water Corporation will continue to monitor the water quality within Q40 regularly.
 Water Corporation undertakes routine monitoring on all its drinking water to verify the quality and safety of drinking water supplied to its customers.
-Water Corporation is committed to providing safe, high quality drinking water that consistently meets 100% of the water quality health standards set by the Department of Health based on the Australian Drinking Water Guidelines.
+Water Corporation is committed to providing safe, high quality drinking water that consistently meets 100 per cent of the water quality health standards set by the Department of Health based on the Australian Drinking Water Guidelines.

-The MRC has had ongoing discussion with the TPRC over the past number of years about the potential impacts on their three production bores north of the Tamala Park site, and they have been provided with the MRC’s testing data and a copy of the MAR.
+MRC has had ongoing discussion with the TPRC over the past number of years about the potential impacts on their three production bores north of the Tamala Park site, and they have been provided with MRC’s testing data and a copy of the MAR.

 Prepare a suitable site management (SMP) to monitor and mitigate landfill gas and groundwater migration.
 The SMP should consider the following:

-1. A robust sampling and analysis quality plan (SAQP) in accordance with current, relevant guidelines and standards published guidelines.
+1. A robust sampling and analysis quality plan (SAQP) in accordance with current, relevant guidelines and standards published guidelines

-2. Establishment of appropriate data quality objectives (DQOs).
+2. Establishment of appropriate data quality objectives (DQOs)

-3. Installation of additional sampling locations on and off-site to vertically and laterally delineate the extent of contamination.
+3. Installation of additional sampling locations on and off-site to vertically and laterally delineate the extent of contamination

-4. Use of appropriate sampling methodology including incorporation of gas flow and pressure for landfill gas sampling and low flow sampling techniques for purging and sampling groundwater.
+4. Use of appropriate sampling methodology including incorporation of gas flow and pressure for landfill gas sampling and low flow sampling techniques for purging and sampling groundwater

-5. Comparison of data to applicable guidelines for risk based decision making.
+5. Comparison of data to applicable guidelines for risk based decision making

-6. A community consultation plan.
+6. A community consultation plan

 7. MRC response:

-The MRC has engaged a suitable consultant to assist with the preparation of a Site Management Plan, including the Sampling and Analysis Quality Plan.
+MRC has engaged a suitable consultant to assist with the preparation of a Site Management Plan, including the Sampling and Analysis Quality Plan.
 This will outline what further work is required to assist in understanding the impacts.

-The MRC has also engaged a consultant to assist with the formulation of a community consultation plan.
+MRC has also engaged a consultant to assist with the formulation of a community consultation plan.

 Once results of further assessment are available, development of Remediation Action Plan (RAP) to mitigate any identified risks and further refinement of the SMP for ongoing assessment.